EnKrypt/arvind.io/src/pages/posts/the-great-race-to-surrender-our-privacy/index.md

 ![](./wiretap.png)

 Data privacy is important for more reasons than just being edgy or making a stand.
-There is a lot of damage that can be done by leveraging information against an individual, and after a certain point, the lines get too blurred to to tell the difference between right and wrong, innocent and guilty.
+There is a lot of damage that can be done by leveraging information against an individual, and after a certain point, the lines get too blurred to tell the difference between right and wrong, innocent and guilty.
 Even completely correct information taken out of context can prove harmful.

 As a very primitive example, let's say you accidentally managed to get on the wrong side of someone in a position of power.
 They can frame you on completely fabricated charges by simply wrapping it up with the remaining _correct_ data they have on you.
 Your friends and family read about it and they think _'Oh yeah, he does tend to drink quite often.
 I guess it was only a matter of time until he was caught driving drunk.'_, and before you know it, you have no support from them because they bought the lie.